sourcegraph/about/handbook/engineering/distribution/product/roadmap.md

 It is longer-term than our quarterly OKRs, and higher-level than our GitHub issues.
 Additionally, it documents dependencies of roadmap items and current owners.

-## IMPORTANT: This is a WIP!

-At least this much is missing:

-- Monitoring federation

 ## Ordered & prioritized roadmap

 1. (Q1 2020) [Support customers in deploying Sourcegraph with 500k+ repositories](support-customers-in-deploying-sourcegraph-with-500k-repositories)